• Skip to main content

 Each year on my birthday (which is Halloween!), I have one request.
 To cook a bunch of fresh mussels in marinara sauce.
 I grab the crusty bread and happily dip it into the flavorful marinara sauce with a scoop of sauce in the mussel shell and there is nothing better!

 Mussels marinara is childhood favorite of mine.
 As kids, my cousins, grandparents aunt and uncle would frequent a New Jersey restaurant called Ilvento's, which is no longer around.
 We would order bowls of mussels marinara and happily dig in until the bowl was empty.
-And now as an adult, I make my own mussels marinara recipe each year on my birthday (and sometimes more often too!)
+And now as an adult, I make my own mussels marinara recipe each year on my birthday (or sometimes I'll switch it up and make Thai Coconut Curry Mussels.)

 🥫 Ingredients